 The committee may contact the Assistant Director of Student Support and Services, the instructor, program managers, or other appropriate personnel to discuss the requested accommodations, as needed.
 The committee may also request additional supporting documentation or an independent medical evaluation on the request for accommodation.

 In cases where timeliness of an accommodation is important, every reasonable effort is made to complete each stage of the process within 10 working days, unless the circumstances require a more rapid response.
 In some situations, we may provide the requested accommodation on a provisional basis, without obligation to continue the accommodation if it is found to be unreasonable or inappropriate.

-If you are dissatisfied with a decision of the committee, you may appeal in writing to the Director of University Disability Services, by e-mail at firstname.lastname@example.org.
+If you are dissatisfied with a decision of the committee, you may appeal in writing to University Disability Resources, by e-mail at firstname.lastname@example.org.
 Call (617) 495-1859 or (617) 495-4801 (TDD) if you have any questions.

 Read about the University grievance process for more information.
 In most circumstances, the University disability coordinator will not overturn the decision of the committee unless presented with new information or other grounds that warrant a different outcome.

 If you have questions or would like to schedule an appointment to discuss accommodations, please e-mail email@example.com.
 Office hours are Monday through Friday, 9am to 5pm EST.